seantrott/seantrott.github.io/research.md

 Relevant papers and projects:

+- Trott, S., & Bergen, B. (To appear).
+Languages are efficient, but for whom? [[Data and code for analysis]](https://github.com/seantrott/homophony_delta)

 - Trott, S., & Bergen, B. (2020).
 Why do human languages have homophones? *Cognition*, 205, 104449. [[Link to paper]](http://www.cogsci.ucsd.edu/~bkbergen/papers/trott_bergen_2020.pdf)[[Link to preprint]](https://psyarxiv.com/yrjfc/)[[Data and code for analysis]](https://github.com/seantrott/homophone_simulations)

 ## Ambiguity in the mental lexicon